Applied Clinical Genetics (GENC5002)

 Further unit of study information

-12 x 1.5 h lectures integrated with 10 x 3/4 h Problem Based Learning sessions (shared with GENC5001) - SMS-Northern, Kolling Institute, Royal North Shore Hospital, St Leonards; 1 x 2h pathology lab visits - Children's Hospital Westmead.
+10 x 1.5 h lectures by faculty or guest lecturers with a case study from the Text Book Read A. and Donnai D. as the paradigm for the week (for both GENC5001 and GENC5002) integrated with 9 x 3/4 h Problem Based Learning (PBL) sessions (shared with GENC5001) - SMS-Northern, Kolling Institute, Royal North Shore Hospital, St Leonards; 1 x 2h sessions at the Westmead Children's Hospital genetics laboratory services (cytogenetic, molecular cytogenetic, molecular, biochemical)- week 7.

 Intake assessment (25%), written assignment 1500wd (25%), 1.5 hr exam (50%)